paweenawitch/Global_Net_Net_Scanner/docs/README.md

 * a currency entry in the FX table

 The architecture is intentionally simple so future contributors, students, or researchers can extend it easily.
+You can read how to add a new market in docs/ADDING_MARKETS.md.

 ---